jenkinsci/subversion-plugin/docs/kerberos-auth.md

 This setup enables a Kerberos authentication for an Apache based Subversion server for your Jenkins Subversion SCM.

 The setup was tested with a MS Active Directory 2012 R2 and 2008 R2 but should also work with other Directory servers.
-The Apache 2.4 on RHEL is configured with [mod_auth_gssapi](https://github.com/modauthgssapi/mod_auth_gssapi).
-It is part off the Linux distribution.
-In an older deployment mod_auth_kerb 5.4 was used.
-The Jenkins agents were running on Windows 2016/2008/10/7 and Linux.
+The Apache 2.4 on RHEL was configured with [mod_auth_gssapi](https://github.com/modauthgssapi/mod_auth_gssapi), part of the Linux distribution.
+In an older deployment mod_auth_kerb 5.4 was used successfully.
+The Jenkins agents were running on Windows 2016/2008/10/7 and different Linux distributions.

-For Windows two different setups are explained: an agent server which is member of a domain and a standalone agent without domain membership.
+For Windows two different setups are explained: an agent server which is member of a domain and a standalone agent server without a domain membership.

 # Prerequisites